zer0cache/matic-docs/docs/develop/wallets/getting-started.md

 ## Key Management Strategy

-The following basic steps allow for the integration a client-side application with Polygon:
+The following basic steps allow for the integration of a client-side application with Polygon:

 1. **Set up Web3**: [web3.js](https://web3js.readthedocs.io/) is a javascript library that allows a client-side application to talk to the blockchain.
 We configure web3 to communicate